A May-type spectral sequence for higher topological Hochschild homology: Introduction.

-In the present paper, we do the same thing for topological Hochschild homology and its ``higher order'' generalizations (as in~\cite{MR1755114}).
+In the present paper, we construct an analogous spectral sequence for topological Hochschild homology and its ``higher order'' generalizations (as in~\cite{MR1755114}).
 Given a filtered $E_{\infty}$-ring spectrum $A$, we construct a spectral sequence

-Here $E^*_0A$ is the {\em associated graded $E_{\infty}$-ring spectrum of $A$}; part of our work in this paper is to define this ``associated graded $E_{\infty}$-ring spectrum,'' and prove that it has good formal properties and useful examples (e.g. Whitehead towers; see~\ref{whitehead tower 3408}, below).
+Here $E^*_0A$ is the {\em associated graded $E_{\infty}$-ring spectrum of $A$}; part of our work in this paper is to define this ``associated graded $E_{\infty}$-ring spectrum,'' and prove that it has good formal properties and useful examples (eg Whitehead towers; see~\eqref{whitehead tower 3408}, below).

-More generally: given any generalized homology theory $H$, and given any simplicial finite set $X_{\bullet}$, we construct a spectral sequence
+More generally: given any connective generalized homology theory $E_*$ (see Definition \ref{def of gen hom thy}), and given any simplicial finite set $X_{\bullet}$, we construct a spectral sequence

-We recover spectral sequence~\ref{ss 2304} as a special case of~\ref{ss 2305} by letting $E_* = \pi_*$ and letting $X_{\bullet}$ be a simplicial model for the circle $S^1$.
+We recover spectral sequence~\eqref{ss 2304} as a special case of~\eqref{ss 2305} by letting $E_* = \pi_*$ and letting $X_{\bullet}$ be a simplicial model for the circle $S^1$.

-A major part of the work we do in this paper is to formulate a definition (see Definition~\ref{def of dec filt obj}) of a ``filtered $E_{\infty}$-ring spectrum'' which is sufficiently well-behaved that we can actually construct a spectral sequence of the form~\ref{ss 2305}, identify its $E^1$- and $E^{\infty}$-terms and prove its multiplicativity and good convergence properties.
-Actually our constructions and results work in a somewhat wider level of generality than commutative ring spectra: we fix a symmetric monoidal stable model category $\mathcal{C}$ satisfying some mild hypotheses (spelled out in Running Assumptions~\ref{ra:1} and~\ref{ra:2}), and we work with filtered commutative monoid objects in $\mathcal{C}$.
-In the special case where $\mathcal{C}$ is the category of symmetric spectra in simplicial sets, in the sense of~\cite{MR1695653} and~\cite{schwedebook}, the commutative monoid objects are equivalent to $E_{\infty}$-ring spectra.
-Our framework is sufficiently general that an interested reader could potentially also apply it to monoidal model categories of equivariant, motivic, and/or parametrized spectra.
+We formulate a definition (see Definition~\ref{def of dec filt obj}) of a ``filtered $E_{\infty}$-ring spectrum'' which is sufficiently well-behaved that we can actually construct a spectral sequence of the form \eqref{ss 2305}, identify its $E^1$- and $E^{\infty}$-terms and prove its multiplicativity and convergence properties.
+Actually our constructions and results work in a somewhat wider level of generality than commutative ring spectra: we fix a symmetric monoidal stable model category $\mathcal{C}$ satisfying some reasonable hypotheses (spelled out in Running Assumptions~\ref{ra:1} and~\ref{ra:2}), and we work with filtered commutative monoid objects in $\mathcal{C}$.
+In the special case where $\mathcal{C}$ is the category of symmetric spectra in pointed simplicial sets, in the sense of~\cite{MR1695653} and~\cite{schwedebook}, the commutative monoid objects are equivalent to $E_{\infty}$-ring spectra.
+Our hope is that our framework is sufficiently general that an interested reader could also apply it to monoidal model categories of equivariant, motivic, and/or parametrized spectra.

+The main difficulty in constructing the spectral sequence \eqref{ss 2305} at this level of generality is identifying the $E^1_{*,*}$-page.
+We refer to the theorem identifying the $E^1_{*,*}$-page as the \emph{fundamental theorem of the May filtration}, and briefly it can be described in words using the slogan: ``higher order Hochschild homology commutes with passage to the associated graded commutative ring spectrum."
+This theorem does not follow easily by categorical properties, and in fact the bulk of Section \ref{fund thm section} consists of a proof of this theorem.